northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Do you offer any other services?

 Our Angel Babies project is a big volunteer driven giveaway event meant for local, new and expectant families in need of resources.
 You can get involved by volunteering, donating, hosting a drive or dropping off donations.
-We have more information here, and [our bi-weekly newsletter](#newsletter) will give you timely information regarding Angel Babies events.
+We have more information here, and our bi-weekly newsletter (sign up by emailing us at [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org)!) will give you timely information regarding Angel Babies events.

 ---